LeddaZ/revanced-repo/README.md

 ReVanced Music will be built with these patches: `background-play`, `codecs-unlock`, `custom-music-branding`, `exclusive-audio-playback`, `hide-get-premium`, `minimized-playback-music`, `music-microg-support`, `music-video-ads`, `upgrade-button-remover`.

-You can modify the `build_revanced.sh` script to choose the patches you want.
+You can modify the `scripts/build.sh` script to choose the patches you want.
 A list of available patches and their descriptions can be found [here](https://github.com/LeddaZ/revanced-patches).

 ## How to setup
 1. Fork or create a new repository using this repository as a template ([Guide](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template)).
 DO NOT FORK if you need to set the new repo to private.
-2. [Set up signing](signing.md) (if you don't want to, you can remove the signing part in `.github/workflows/main.yml`)
+2. [Set up signing](signing.md) (if you don't want to, you can remove the signing part in the three workflows)

 ## How to build
 1. Go to Actions -> All workflows -> Choose what you want to build ([Example](images/workflow_run.png))